Calgary Stampede Ribs

 - 2 tablespoons butter

 - Preheat oven to 325°.
 Rub ribs with garlic; place in a roasting pan.
 Bake, covered, until tender, about 2 hours.

-- Mix sugar, salt and spices; sprinkle over ribs.
+- Mix sugar, salt and seasonings; sprinkle over ribs.
 Remove from pan; cool slightly.
 Refrigerate, covered, 8 hours or overnight.

 - In a small saucepan, heat butter over medium heat; saute onion until tender.
 Stir in remaining ingredients; bring to a boil.
 Reduce heat; cook, uncovered, until thickened, about 10 minutes, stirring frequently.

 - Brush ribs with some of the sauce.
 Grill, covered, over medium heat until heated through, 12-15 minutes, turning and brushing occasionally with additional sauce.
 Serve with remaining sauce.

 Nutrition Facts1 serving: 394 calories, 24g fat (9g saturated fat), 89mg cholesterol, 1170mg sodium, 21g carbohydrate (18g sugars, 1g fiber), 23g protein.